 Xarelto’s purpose is to prevent strokes in people with atrial fibrillation.
 But real questions are lurking about whether Xarelto is safe or effective.
 There is some evidence – again, some evidence – that people with acute illnesses using Xarelto are twice as likely to develop a blood clot.
 If a drug bombs out quickly, it is hard not to question exactly what the manufacturer – in this case, Bayer – did to test the safety and efficacy of the drug and, invariably, makes you question whether the company played it straight in obtaining and interpreting the test results that it obtained.

 Bayer was jazzed to get Xarelto into the $20 billion market of blood thinning products which has long been the stomping ground of Warfarin.
 Boehringer Ingelheim was also eager to jump in with Pradaxa (which is having its own problems).
 Warfarin is the most commonly used blood thinning medication on the market and has dominated the stroke-prevention market.
 It is relatively inexpensive but requires frequent monitoring through INR testing to adjust dosage.
 Further, it interacts with many foods.
-Pradaxa and Xarelto were intended to make taking blood thinners and little easier for patients.
+Pradaxa and Xarelto were intended to make taking blood thinners a little easier for patients.
 A noble goal, to be sure.
 But you first have to make sure any new drug is safe and effective.

 Clinical Data and Risks

-Bleeding risks and location of bleeding were confirmed in four studies which included over 12,000 patients undergoing hip or knee replacement.
+Bleeding risks and location of bleeding were confirmed in four studies, which included over 12,000 patients undergoing hip or knee replacement.
 The trial compared Xarelto with Lovenox (Enoxaparin).
 Number, type, and severity of bleeding events were similar between groups for patients receiving knee replacements, however, in patients receiving hip replacement surgery, Xarelto was associated with a higher number of severe bleeding events (0.3% vs. 0.2%), and was fatal in one case for a subject on Xarelto.
 The number of bleeding events was also higher in subjects receiving hip replacement surgery on Xarelto compared to those on Enoxaparin (5.8% vs. 5.6%).